TatyanaZakiryanova/TatyanaZakiryanova/README.md

 # Hello, I'm Tatyana!

-I'm a frontend developer with a strong passion for working on the logic behind user interfaces.
+I'm a web developer with a strong passion for working on the logic behind user interfaces.

-Here's my [favorite project](https://datanasa.netlify.app/) that showcases my skills.
-Thanks to the NASA API you can collect space photos :milky_way:
+Here's my [favorite project](https://datanasa.netlify.app/).
+Thanks to the NASA API you can collect space photos in your profile :milky_way:

 ## Tech stack: